daeuniverse/dae/docs/getting-started/README.md

 ### Others

-Other users can build dae by scratch.
+Other users can build dae from scratch.
 See [Build Guide](build-by-yourself.md) for more help.

-### Minimal Configuration
+## Minimal Configuration

 For minimal bootable config: